-A microchip is a radio-frequency identification transponder that carries a unique identification number, and is roughly the size of a grain of rice.
+A microchip is a radio-frequency identification transponder that carries a unique identification number.
+It’s roughly the size of a grain of rice.
 When the microchip is scanned by a vet or shelter, it transmits the ID number.
 There’s no battery, no power required, and no moving parts.
 The microchip is injected under the loose skin between your dog’s shoulder blades and can be done in your vet’s office.
 It’s no more invasive than a vaccination.

-According to AKC Reunite, “Pets with microchips are up to 20 times more likely to be reunited with their owners.”
-It’s a simple procedure, it’s not expensive, and the risks are minimal.
-So, take this opportunity to have your dog microchipped, because the thought of losing him forever is too much to bear.
+Microchipping your dog is a simple procedure, it’s not expensive, and the risks are minimal.
+So, take this opportunity to have your dog microchipped, because the thought of losing them forever is too much to bear.